dr-guangtou/daily_astroph/astroph-1809.md

 ## Sep 10:

 #### [Massive Star cluster formation under the microscope at z=6](https://arxiv.org/abs/1809.02617)
+    * A superdense star-forming region with an effective radius (Re) smaller than 13 pc identified at z=6.143 and showing a star-formation rate density of 1000 Msun/yr/kpc^2.
+    * D1 is magnified by a factor 17.4(±5.0) behind the Hubble Frontier Field galaxy cluster MACS J0416 and elongated tangentially by a factor 13.2 ± 4.0 (including the systematic errors).
+    * This compact system fits into some popular globular cluster formation scenarios.

 #### [GASP.
 XII.
 The variety of physical processes occurring in a single galaxy group in formation](https://arxiv.org/abs/1809.02668)
+    * We present the study of four galaxies that are part of the same group (z = 0.06359) and highlight the multitude of mechanisms affecting the spatially resolved properties of the group members.
+    * Ram pressure stripping in group? :  Finally, the fourth galaxy is a spiral with a truncated ionised gas disk and an undisturbed stellar kinematics.
+An analytical model of the galaxy’s restoring pressure, and its location and velocity within the cluster, suggest ram pressure is the most likely physical mechanism in action.

 #### [YZiCS: Preprocessing of dark halos in the hydrodynamic zoom-in simulation of clusters](https://arxiv.org/abs/1809.02763)
+    - **Relevant**
+    * YZiCS, a hydrodynamic high-resolution zoom-in simulation of 15 clusters
+    * We find ∼ 48% of today’s cluster members were once satellites of other hosts.
+    * the preprocessed fraction is poorly correlated with cluster mass and is instead related to each cluster’s recent mass growth rate. 比Group要小的host halo的贡献也很多, 1/3
+    * visibly disturbed cluster members are more likely to have experienced preprocessing.
+Being hosted before cluster infall enables cluster members to experience tidal stripping for extended durations compared to direct cluster infall and at earlier epochs when hosts were more destructive.
+        - "Backsplash"星系让星系团对星系影响的估计变得困难，容易和新infall的星系混淆，让人误以为星系团的影响很高效，或者preprocessing很重要

 #### [Polar Dust, Nuclear Obscuration and IR SED Diversity in Type-1 AGNs](https://arxiv.org/abs/1809.03080)
+    - **吕建伟**
+    * we develop semi-empirical SED libraries for reddened type-1 AGNs built on the quasar intrinsic templates, assuming low-level extinction caused by an extended distribution of large dust grains.
+    * we compile 64 low-z Seyfert-1 nuclei with negligible mid-IR star formation contamination and satisfactorily fit the individual IR SEDs as well as the composite UV to mid-IR composite SEDs.
+    * The SEDs of high-z peculiar AGNs, including the extremely red quasars, mid-IR warm-excess AGNs, and hot dust-obscured galaxies, can be also reproduced by our model.
+    * The IR SEDs of most AGNs, regardless of redshift or luminosity, arise from similar circumnuclear torus properties but differ mainly due to the optical depths of extended obscuring dust components.

 #### [Distance, Energy, and Variability of Quasar Outflows: Two HST/COS epochs of LBQS 1206+1052](https://arxiv.org/abs/1809.03114)
+    * These data cover, for the first time, absorption troughs from S iv, Si ii, and P v. 可以估计高速外流的电子密度
+    * We find that the previous measurement was unreliable since it was based on density-sensitive absorption troughs that were likely saturated.

 #### [Bivariate luminosity-HI mass distribution function of galaxies based on the NIBLES survey](https://arxiv.org/abs/1809.03155)
+    * Optical luminosity-Hi mass bivariate luminosity function (BLF) based on Hi line observations from the Nançay Interstellar Baryons Legacy Extragalactic Survey (NIBLES).
+    * Spanning the entire luminosity range of NIBLES, we identify a highly consistent distribution of the Hi gas mass to luminosity ratio (gas-to-light ratio) with a predictable progression in the mean MHI/Lr ratio as a function of Lr.

 #### [Detection of large scale Lyα absorbers at large angles to the radio axis of high-redshift radio galaxies using SOAR](https://arxiv.org/abs/1809.03340)